jibe-b/HACKccessibility-expose-the-documentation/CONTRIBUTING.md

 Take a look at the issues in our [current milestone](https://gitlab.com/jibe-b/HACKccessibility-expose-the-documentation/milestone/1) or browse some [good first bugs](https://gitlab.com/jibe-b/HACKccessibility-expose-the-documentation/issues) to get started!

-Take a look at this [Roadmapping exercise](http://mozillascience.github.io/working-open-workshop/roadmapping/) to start making your own milestones and issues.
-This will help newcomers (& MozFest attendees!) know where they can help.

 ## How to submit changes

 Explain how you want contributors to propose changes.
 For an example GitHub workflow, see Node.js's [instructions for code contributions](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-contributions).